adjacentresearchxyz/grim/README.md

 ## Usage

 1. Start the bot: `bun src/grim.ts`.
-Optionally, you can provide a scenario file, `bun src/grim.ts --scenario-file file_name`
+Optionally, you can provide a scenario file, `bun src/grim.ts --scenario-file file_name`.
+There is an example scenario file called `scenario.example.txt` if you want to get up and running quickly.
 1. Set your role with `/role <Your Name> - <Your Role>`
 1. Start the scenario with `/scenario <scenario_description>`.
 You don't need to provide `scenario_description` if you used a `scenario_file`
 1. Once the scenario is started, you can use these commands: